- Introduction

 - Start with a base layer of thermal clothing or a long-sleeved onesie.

-- Add a middle layer of a sweater or fleece jacket.
+- Add a middle layer, such as a sweater or a fleece jacket.

 - Top it off with a warm coat or winter suit.